mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 </>;
 ```

-Using this new approach, we have a total control over any of the lines of the placeholder.
+Using this new approach, we have total control over any of the lines of the placeholder.

 ### Prop `animate` is hardcoded, can I customize it?